 Most Underrated Cities in the US

 Let’s start with one of my own favorite places to visit in America.
-Everyone who knows me knows that for me, the most beautiful city in the US definitely is New York City.
-But if you want to get to know the country off the usual tourist routes, I recommend a trip to the north of Ohio to Cleveland.
+If you want to get to know the country off the usual tourist routes such as New York City, Miami, etc., I recommend a trip to the north of Ohio to Cleveland.

 Probably the most famous attraction in Cleveland is the Rock & Roll Hall of Fame.
 For anyone interested in music, this is definitely a must-do.
 Here you will find many exhibits and information about music and rock & roll.
 The building is located directly on the lakeshore – from here you also have a great view of the skyline of Cleveland.